Is it a misconception that German beer is served at room temperature? Facts discovered locally [Uncovering the truth behind the rumor]

 "Why is European beer so lukewarm?"

-In fact, in Europe, beer is generally served well chilled in a refrigerator, and you can enjoy cold beer just like in Japan, especially at major breweries and pubs.
+In fact, in Europe, beer is generally served well chilled in a refrigerator.
+In particular, at major breweries and pubs, you can enjoy cold beer just like in Japan, and in the summer, it is common to drink beer chilled in the refrigerator at around 4 degrees, just like in Japan.

-Furthermore, if the beer is chilled too much, the flavor balance will be lost, so it is believed that by deliberately raising the temperature a little, you can enjoy the flavor more.
+Furthermore, chilling beer too much can throw off the balance of flavor, so it is believed that by deliberately raising the temperature a little, you can enjoy the flavor more.

 In other words,In Europe, the culture of not cooling the drink too much is more prevalent than keeping it lukewarm.It can be said that.